Tyler Stephenson Player Props: Reds vs. Red Sox

 Tyler Stephenson At The Plate

-- In 50 games played this year, he has gone deep in only two of them.
+- In 51 games played this year, he has hit a homer in only two of them.

-- Stephenson has picked up an RBI in 36.0% of his games this year, with more than one RBI in 6.0% of his games.
+- Stephenson has picked up an RBI in 18 games this year (35.3%), with two or more RBI in three of those contests (5.9%).

-- He has scored a run in 20 games this year, with multiple runs three times.
+- He has scored in 21 of 51 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.